DrDynamic/plox/README.md

 - Local functions
 - Native Functions
 - Elvis (X ??
 Y) Operators
-- If condition
 - While loop
 - Do While Loop
 - Repeat block like Kotlin
-- Scope and Block
 - super, this keywords for oop
 - Break and Continue keyword for loops
-- Logical operators AND, OR, XOR
 - Bitwise operators <<, >>, >>>
 - Function can take other Function as Parameter
 - Runtime error